HeriSoft/femi/README.md

 **3. Setup Frontend:**

-1. Go back to the project root: cd ..
+1. Go back to the project root: cd femi
 2. Install dependencies: npm install
 3. Start frontend (in a new terminal): npm run dev (usually on http://localhost:5173)